 8. Travel Comfort & Entertainment

 Making long trips on planes or trains better is totally doable if you pack smart.
-Think about what makes you comfy and keeps you entertained, and you’re halfway there.
+Think about what makes you comfy and keeps you entertained.
+You're halfway there.

 First off, comfort items are lifesavers.
-A good travel pillow can save you from neck pain, letting you actually sleep.
-A soft blanket helps deal with the A/C, which always seems to be cranked up too high.
-Also, an eye mask can block out light so you can sleep anytime.
+A good travel pillow can save you from neck pain.
+It lets you actually sleep.
+A soft blanket helps deal with the A/C. It always seems cranked up too high.
+An eye mask can block out light too.
+That way, you can sleep anytime.

 For stuff to do, books are great.
-They don’t need batteries, and you can lose yourself in a story.
+They don't need batteries.
+You can lose yourself in a story.
 If you're more into tech, load up your e-reader or tablet.
 Audiobooks are another good choice.
 You can close your eyes and still enjoy a book.

 Don't forget about movies, TV shows, music, and podcasts.
 Decide what you want to watch and listen to before you leave home.

 Snacks are super important.
-Having your own food means you won’t have to buy overpriced and not-so-healthy options at the airport or train station.
-Pack your favorites and maybe try something new.
+Having your own food means you won't have to buy overpriced and not-so-healthy options at the airport or train station.
+Pack your favorites.
+Maybe try something new.

-A foldable tote bag doesn’t take up much room, but it’s super useful if you plan on buying souvenirs or doing some quick shopping on your trip.
-You'll have space to put stuff without having to juggle everything.
+A foldable tote bag doesn't take up much room.
+It's super useful if you plan on buying souvenirs or doing some quick shopping on your trip.
+You'll have space to put stuff.
+You won't have to juggle everything.

 A great tip for making your trip better is to wear layers.
-Planes and trains can go from hot to cold fast, so wearing layers lets you adjust to the temperature easily.
+Planes and trains can go from hot to cold fast.
+Wearing layers lets you adjust to the temperature easily.
 A light jacket or sweater that you can put on or take off is ideal.

 9. Pre-Travel Checklist